Error Slice Discovery via Manifold Compactness: Experiments

 For evaluation, we compute manifold compactness as the main coherence metric along with the average performance of the given model $f_{\theta_0}$ on the identified slice $\hat{\mcS}$.
-For classification tasks, the performance metric is average accuracy.
-For object detection, it could be Average Precision (AP).
-Note that now there are two evaluation metrics at the same time.
-In this case, we put more emphasis on coherence instead of performance, since we only require the performance of the identified slice to be low to a certain degree but expect it to be as coherent as possible for the benefits of interpretation.
-This is similar to dcbench~\citep{eyuboglu2022domino} where coherence also outweighs performance and is chosen as the main evaluation metric.
+For classification, the performance metric is accuracy.
+For object detection, it is Average Precision (AP).
+Note that there are two aspects of evaluation simultaneously.
+In this case, we put more emphasis on coherence than performance, since we only require the performance of the identified slice to be low to a certain degree but expect it to be as coherent as possible for the benefits of interpretation.
+This is similar to dcbench~\citep{eyuboglu2022domino} where coherence outweighs performance and is chosen as the main evaluation metric.

 For running time comparison and related analyses of our method and the baselines, we leave results in~\Cref{appendix:time}.
 For the choice and analyses of hyperparameters, we leave them in~\Cref{appendix:hp}.
 For the improvement of the original models utilizing the discovered error slices, we leave results in~\Cref{appendix:improve}.
 Due to space limit, we put more examples including those of Spotlight and PlaneSpot in~\Cref{appendix:examples}, about 20 images for each identified slice.